- American Studies (18)

 Introduction to the geography of the world's peoples and places.
 Adopting a regional perspective, the course examines the homogenizing and diversifying forces inherent among the world's countries, peoples, and physical environments.
 Includes resource materials for teaching geography.
 Students may not receive credit for both ISGEOG 101 and GEOG 105.
 Fall, Spring.

 A combination of world regional geography and its application in the K-12 classroom.
-Course is based on the five themes of geography and the national geography standards.
+Course is based on the six elements of geography and the national geography standards.
 Appropriate for both elementary and secondary preservice teachers.
 Not open to students who have completed ISGEOG 101.
-Fall, Spring.
+Fall.

 Focuses on a global analysis of cultural systems, spatial patterns, and processes underlying cultural evolution, resource systems, and the impact of humans on the environment.
 Fall, Spring.